-Badge of the 2nd infantry batallion in metal and a period (unworn, nos) cloth variation of the same badge.
+Badge of the 2nd infantry batallion in metal and a period cloth variation of the same badge.

-Badges of the 11th (XI) Infantry Batallion and the generic badge for all KNIL Cavalry units.
+Next to the V is the badge of the 11th (XI) Infantry Batallion.
 Batallions X/XI/XII all have a similar badge with a red elephant (gadjah merah) with the Batallion number beneath.

 These KNIL batallion badges are all rare today and are even being reproduced, both in metal and cloth.
 Originals in good condition are getting difficult to find.
 Some units are more difficult than others and there are many collectors who try to get all units complete.
 I am trying to complete the KNIL Infantry Batallions in addition to the KNIL Special Forces units.

 The first badge above is of the General Staff of the Army in the Dutch East Indies and the second is of the cabinet of the Army Commander of the Dutch East Indies.

 And the last for now is the badge of the KNIL Vessel Service who were responsible for all water transport over the thousands of islands of the Indonesian archipelago.